 In May 2017, one week after UK Prime Minister Theresa May triggered Article 50 (in the European Union’s Lisbon Treaty), Virgin released a 60-second spot entitled “The Bright Side of Brexit,” informing viewers how the country’s financial ruin could be a boon to travelers.
 The campaign, devised by Figliulo&Partners, also included a ”Brexit Calculator” showing travelers just how much they could save during a trip to London thanks to the pound’s tumble.
 Return on investment for this campaign was 2:1.

 “Business and purpose definitely align, and they intersect at so many different points.” — Icema Gibbs, JetBlue

-Part of why these political marketing campaigns and purpose-driven business models – although Haid and Nigam believe airlines have not yet tapped into the full potential of the latter – are seeing so much success is that brands are allowing consumers to vote with their wallet at a time when they believes their institutions are failing them.
+Part of why these political marketing campaigns and purpose-driven business models are seeing so much success is that brands are allowing consumers to vote with their wallet at a time when they believes their institutions are failing them.
 Indeed, according to Edelman’s “2017 Earned Brand” study, 51 percent of consumers believe brands can do more to solve social ills than the government itself.